-Immigrants Who Staff Home Health Care In the U.S. Worry About Deportation
+U.S. Immigration Policy Threatens Shake-Up In Home Health Business

 While Gutierrez worries about the Trump administration's crackdown on illegal immigration, others working in home care worry about the administration's proposals for restricting legal immigrants.

 President Trump wants to focus on highly skilled, well-educated workers.
 But the policy change that would hurt the home care industry the most would be limiting family reunification, sometimes called chain migration.
-That's according to Robyn Stone, the Senior Vice President for research at Leading Age, which represents the nonprofit side of long-term care.
+That's according to Robyn Stone, senior vice president for research at Leading Age, which represents the nonprofit side of long-term care.

 "This immigrant population primarily came to the United States through family reunification," says Stone.
 "If we shift in our policy [on] immigration, the pipeline for this workforce could be substantially affected."